la2050/archive/_organizations/center-for-innovation-at-the-laedc.md

     - 'http://maker.good.is/myla2050connect2015/projects/InnovateLA.html'
   year_submitted:
     - '2015'
-  org_summary:
-    - >-
-      Headquartered at the Los Angeles County Economic Development Corporation, the Center for Innovation showcases and promotes LA County as a leading global center for innovation and entrepreneurship rooted in boundless creativity and diversity.
 title: Center for Innovation at the LAEDC
-uri: /organizations/center-for-innovation-at-the-laedc/
 extrapolated_project_ids:
   - '5102048'
 project_titles_from_extrapolated_project_ids:
-  - >-
-    Lets Build Bridges Between Communities And Our Dream LA By Celebrating LA County Innovation Broadly
-project_titles:
-  - >-
-    Lets Build Bridges Between Communities And Our Dream LA By Celebrating LA County Innovation Broadly
-project_titles_from_project_ids:
   - >-
     Lets Build Bridges Between Communities And Our Dream LA By Celebrating LA County Innovation Broadly